Black Friday strategies for retailers: How to win the battle in 2021!By Jon Taylor on September 7, 2020

-Black Friday is without a doubt one of the biggest dates in the retail calendar, and this year will be no exception.
-As the industry continues to try and react and adapt to the COVID-19 pandemic, 2020’s Black Friday weekend has the potential to be the most important one yet.
-Put simply, it could be make or break for many retail businesses.
+Black Friday is without a doubt one of the biggest dates in the retail calendar.
+As the industry continues to try and react and adapt to the COVID-19 pandemic, 2020’s Black Friday weekend could well have been the most important one yet, and will have been make or break for many businesses.

-The events of the past few months have transformed the retail sector as we know it, most likely forever.
+(Article updated 6 January 2021.)
+The events of the past year or so have transformed the retail sector as we know it, most likely forever.
 Some of the stats around e-commerce sum this up; in the UK, it took ten years for e-commerce as a proportion of all retail sales to grow from 10% to 20%.
 During the course of the pandemic, this figure has grown from 20% to 30% in approximately eight weeks.

 During this time, at Peak, we’ve seen an increasing number of retailers begin to better understand the value and importance of their data – and how, when leveraged with artificial intelligence (AI) – that data can provide them with a significant competitive advantage.

-At our latest Masters of AI event, we looked ahead to Black Friday 2020.
-We welcomed some amazing guest speakers to shed some light on how leading retailers prepare for this crucial trading period, how they’re leveraging data and technology to their advantage, and why 2020 may well be the most competitive Black Friday yet…
+At our Masters of AI virtual event, we looked ahead to Black Friday.
+We welcomed some amazing guest speakers to shed some light on how leading retailers prepare for this crucial trading period and how they’re leveraging data and technology to their advantage.
+We always recommend that our retail customers make a start on their Black Friday plans more or less a year in advance, which means it’s already time for you to start thinking about your 2021 Black Friday strategy.
+Thankfully, the below content should help you out!

 Choose a link to skip to the section most relevant for you, or scroll down to read the full review 👇